-(c) For purposes of this section, the state and local governments are not subscribers.
+(c) For purposes of this subsection, the state and local governments are not subscribers.

 (d) Each provider may retain 1 percent of the amount of the fees collected as reimbursement for the administrative costs incurred by the provider to bill, collect, and remit the fee.
 The remainder shall be delivered to the board and deposited by the board into the fund.
 The board shall distribute the remainder pursuant to s.
 365.173.

-(f) The rate of the fee shall be set by the board after considering the factors set forth in paragraphs (h) and (i), but may not exceed 50 cents per month per each service identifier.
+(f) The rate of the fee may not exceed 50 cents per month for each service identifier.
+Effective January 1, 2015, the fee shall be 40 cents per month for each service identifier.
 The fee shall apply uniformly and be imposed throughout the state, except for those counties that, before July 1, 2007, had adopted an ordinance or resolution establishing a fee less than 50 cents per month per access line.
 In those counties the fee established by ordinance may be changed only to the uniform statewide rate no sooner than 30 days after notification is made by the county’s board of county commissioners to the board.

-(h) No later than November 1, 2007, the board may adjust the allocation percentages for distribution of the fund as provided in s.
+(g) The board may adjust the allocation percentages for distribution of the fund as provided in s.
 365.173.
-When setting the percentages and contemplating any adjustments to the fee, the board shall consider the following:
+No sooner than June 1, 2015, the board may adjust the rate of the fee under paragraph (f) based on the criteria in this paragraph and paragraph (h).
+Any adjustment in the rate must be approved by a two-thirds vote of the total number of E911 board members.
+When setting the percentages or contemplating any adjustments to the fee, the board shall consider the following:

 1. The revenues currently allocated for wireless service provider costs for implementing E911 service and projected costs for implementing E911 service, including recurring costs for Phase I and Phase II and the effect of new technologies;